MrsWatson

 Big additional thanks to:

-• Andrew McCrea (@thrusong)
+• Andrew McCrea, (@thrusong)

 Licensing

 MrsWatson is made available under the BSD license.
-For more details, see the LICENSE file distributed with the source code.
+For more details, see the LICENSE.txt file distributed with the source code.
 MrsWatson also uses the following third-party libraries, which are licensed under the respective agreements:

 • VST: Licensed under Steinberg’s VST SDK license agreement, version 2.4.
 For more information, see Steinberg’s developer portal.